Sim0nW0lf/Docker-Atelier/Nextcloud/_Installation/readme.md

 # Installing Nextcloud

-You only have to configure docker-compose.yml and execute setup.sh
+You only have to configure docker-compose.yml, create a data folder owned by www-data and execute setup.sh

+This script will not only install Nextcloud, selected apps and collabora ready to be used.
+It also schedules cronjobs to your root user to keep Nextcloud updated.

 ## Prerequisites